 Taken in the story’s context, Siddhartha’s reply referred to his confidence that he could conduct business free from greed, hatred, and delusion.
 Siddhartha radiated charisma and was hired on the spot.
 In a short time his dispassionate mindset led to a profitable expansion of the business.

-At first his previous experience as a spiritual seeker seemed to protect Siddhartha from the karma of his new life.
-Over time, his detachment from his pastimes of drinking and high-stakes gambling crumbled and he became ensnared by his life choices.
-One night he left it all and attempted suicide.
+At first his previous experience as a spiritual seeker seemed to protect Siddhartha from the self-indulgence of his new life.
+Over time, his protective detachment from his pastimes of drinking and gambling dissolved and he became thoroughly entangled in his life choices.
+One night he left in disgust and attempted suicide.

 Despite his impressive success in business, the storyline suggests that Siddhartha’s quest as a spiritual seeker had not prepared him to successfully reengage in the world.
 Why not?